The initial development was entirely in Sumter County and comprised about 5 square miles. Expansion began quickly into the adjacent counties.

 It is about 68 miles northwest of Orlando International Airport and about 90 miles northeast of Tampa International Airport.

-The Villages is bounded approximately on the east by US 27/US 441, on the west by US-301, on the north by County Road 42 and on the south by Sumter County Road 466A.
+The Villages is bounded approximately on the east by US 27/US 441, on the west by US-301, on the north by County Road 42 and on the south by the Florida Turnpike.

 Sumter County Road 466 serves as the main east-west corridor, with Buena Vista Boulevard and Morse Boulevard serving as major north-south corridors.

-He was wildly successful, and The Villages Florida has altered forever the backroads travel pattern in this part of the state.
+He was wildly successful, and The Villages has altered forever the travel pattern in this part of the state.
 Mr. Morse was active in the community until his death in October 2014.

-The Villages Florida now has about 77,681 people according to the 2010 census, and most experts predict the population will continue to increase until there are no more lots to sell or nearby land to develop.
+The Villages had about 139,822 people according to a March 2021 estimate, and most experts predict the population will continue to increase until there are no more lots to sell or nearby land to develop.

 The population in the 2000 census was only 8,333, so it is obvious that people are attracted to the community in overwhelming numbers.

 Most of them consider it to be one of the best places they have ever lived.